Audiveris/audiveris/docs/_pages/ui_tools/staff_editor.md

 | ![](../assets/images/staff_lines_wrong.png) | ![](../assets/images/staff_lines_uneven.png)  |

-In the example above, on the left-side picture, we can see that pixels at the beginning of the staff (horizontal sections displayed in pink color) have been left over.
+In the example above, on the left-side picture, we can see that pixels at the beginning of the staff have been left over (these are the horizontal sections displayed in pink color).
 These non-erased pixels may impede further detection and recognition of symbols, because they will be considered as parts of the symbol to recognize, here a C clef.